SexVar/Intro/README.md

 Archer, J. (2019).
 The reality and evolutionary significance of human psychological sex differences. _Biological Reviews_, _94_(4), 1381-1415.

+Becker, B. J. & Hedges, L. V. (1988).
+The effects of selection and variability in studies of gender differences. _Behavioral and Brain Sciences_, _11_(2), 183-184.

+Cattell, J. M. (1903). _A statistical study of eminent men_.
+Popular Science Monthly, 62, 359–377.

+Darwin, C. (1868). _The variation of animals and plants under domestication_ (1st ed., Vol. 2).
+London, UK: John Murray.

+Darwin, C. (1874). _The descent of man, and selection in relation to sex_ (2nd ed.).
+London, UK: John Murray.

+Darwin, C. (1875). _The variation of animals and plants under domestication_ (2nd ed., Vol. 1).
+London, UK: John Murray.

+Ellis, H. (1894).
+The variational tendency of men.
+In _Man and woman: A study of human secondary sexual characters_ (pp. 358-372).
+London, UK: Walter Scott, Ltd.

+Favreau, O. E. & Everett, J. C. (1996).
+A tale of two tails. _American Psychologist_, _51_(3), 268-269.

+Feingold, A. (1992).
+Sex differences in variability in intellectual abilities: A new look at an old controversy. _Review of Educational Research_, _62_(1), 61-84.

+Feingold, A. (1994).
+Gender differences in variability in intellectual abilities: A cross-cultural perspective. _Sex Roles_, _30_(1-2), 81-92.

 Halpern, D. F. (2012). _Sex differences in cognitive abilities_ (4th ed.).
 Psychology Press.

+Humphreys, L. G. (1988).
+Sex differences in variability may be more important than sex differences in means. _Behavioral and Brain Sciences_, _11_(2), 195-196.

 Hyde, J. S. (2014).
 Gender similarities and differences. _Annual Review of Psychology_, _65_, 373-398.

+Hyde, J. S., Lindberg, S. M., Linn, M. C., Ellis, A. B., & Williams, C. C. (2008).
+Gender similarities characterize math performance. _Science_, _321_(5888), 494-495.

+Hyde, J. S. & Mertz, J. E. (2009).
+Gender, culture, and mathematics performance. _Proceedings of the National Academy of Sciences_, _106_(22), 8801-8807.

 Jensen, A. R. (1998).
 Sex differences in _g_.
 In _The_ g _factor: The science of mental ability_ (pp. 531-543).
 Westport, CT: Praeger.

+Kane, J. M. & Mertz, J. E. (2012).
+Debunking myths about gender and mathematics performance. _Notices of the AMS_, _59_(1), 10-21.

+Lubinski, D. & Humphreys, L. G. (1990).
+A broadly based analysis of mathematical giftedness. _Intelligence_, _14_(3), 327-355.

+Mackintosh, N. J. (1996).
+Sex differences and IQ. _Journal of Biosocial Science_, _28_(4), 558-571.

+Mackintosh, N. J. (2011).
+Sex differences.
+In _IQ and human intelligence_ (2nd ed., pp. 360-381).
+Oxford University Press.

+Nisbett, R. E., Aronson, J., Blair, C., Dickens, W., Flynn, J., Halpern, D. F., & Turkheimer, E. (2012).
+Intelligence: New findings and theoretical developments. _American Psychologist_, _67_(2), 130-159.

+Pearson, K. (1897).
+Variation in man and woman.
+In _The chances of death, and other studies in evolution_ (Vol. 1; pp. 256-377).
+London, UK: Edward Arnold.

+Penner, A. M. (2008).
+Gender differences in extreme mathematical achievement: An international perspective on biological and social factors. _American Journal of Sociology_, _114_(S1), S138-S170.

+Shields, S. A. (1982).
+The variability hypothesis: The history of a biological model of sex differences in intelligence. _Signs: Journal of Women in Culture and Society_, _7_(4), 769-797.

+Thorndike, E. L. (1903). _Educational psychology_.
+New York, NY: Lemcke and Buechner.

+Thorndike, E. L. (1910). _Educational psychology_ (2nd ed.).
+New York, NY: Teacher’s College, Columbia University.

+Voracek, M., Mohr, E., & Hagmann, M. (2013).
+On the importance of tail ratios for psychological science. _Psychological Reports_, _112_(3), 872-886.

+Zuze, T. L. & Reddy, V. (2016).
+What has variability got to do with it?
+Explaining gender achievement gaps among African primary school students. _AfricaGrowth Agenda_, _13_(2), 14-19.